MLSEC — Machine Learning for Computer Security

 This lab is a hands-on, entry-level course that explores the security analysis of systems.
 It provides an introduction to practical system security and serves a preparation for later advanced security labs.
 This includes developing strategies and tools for security analysis as well as investigating the security of real-world systems.
 In each unit of the lab, a different system is analyzed, ranging from Android applications to network hosts.

-This block seminar focuses on privacy and security in machine learning.
-We will examine recent attacks on learning algorithms and discuss their impact on privacy and security.
-We will also look at possible defenses and countermeasures to protect machine learning.
-The seminar is intended for Bachelor students.
-However, a basic understanding of machine learning is recommended.
+This block seminar focuses on security and privacy in artificial intelligence and machine learning.
+We will examine recent attacks on learning algorithms and discuss their impact on practical security and privacy.
+We will also look at possible defenses and countermeasures to protect learning algorithms and the underlying data.
+The seminar is intended for Master students.